Michaela C. May

 * Advised clients concerning employment issues, including concerning reasonable accommodation for disabilities, reporting of sexual harassment, and termination.

-Michaela lives with her husband and two daughters in Arlington, Massachusetts, where she is a member of Town Meeting.
+Michaela lives with her spouse and two daughters in Arlington, Massachusetts, where she is a member of Town Meeting.

 (617) 577-8800 x211